zenifold/max_page/README.md

 2. Install dependencies: `bundle install`
 3. Run the Jekyll Server: `bundle exec jekyll serve`
 4. View in browser at `http://localhost:4000`

-## Licensing

-Feel free to inspect the code structure, and reuse what is appropriate.
-But please respect that the files in the following directories are Copyright Joel Andrew Glovier.
-You may not reuse anything therein without my written permission:
-- _posts/
-- post-images/
-- img/
-- fonts/ (these fonts are licensed only for my own use)

-All other directories and files are MIT Licensed (where applicable).